aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

 ## Task 1: Create the web apps

-In this section, you will create two instances of a web application deployed in the two different Azure regions.
+In this task, you will create two instances of a web application deployed in the two different Azure regions.

 1. On any Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **WebApp (1)**, and then select **App Services (2)** under services.